-- c) An employee selected to fill a vacancy will be moved to that position within forty-five (45) calendar days of the posted start date for that position.
-If, however, an employee is not moved to the new position within this time frame and the position they are moving to is a higher salaried position, their salary shall be adjusted to that of the new position. - d) Should there be a delay in moving an employee to higher salaried position and that delay is a result of that employee's absences, then the length of time of the delay is not to be included as part of the forty-five (45) calendar days. - e) The Employer will advise the Union of the selection not later than ten (10) business days following the closing date of the interview process.
-If an external applicant is appointed to the position the Employer shall include the applicants experience and education.

-- f) If the applicant with the greatest total seniority is not selected, the Employer will inform the Union of their selection prior to informing the applicants of the decision of the Employer.
+- c) An employee selected to fill a vacancy will be moved to that position within thirty (30) calendar days of the posted start date for that position.
+If, however, an employee is not moved to the new position within this time frame and the position they are moving to is a higher salaried position, their salary shall be adjusted to that of the new position. - d) Should there be a delay in moving an employee to higher salaried position and that delay is a result of that employee's absences, then the length of time of the delay is not to be included as part of the thirty (30) calendar days. - e) The Employer will advise the Union of the selection not later than ten (10) business days following the closing date of the interview process.
+If an external applicant is appointed to the position the Employer shall include the applicants experience and education. - f) If the applicant with the greatest total seniority is not selected, the Employer will inform the Union of their selection prior to informing the applicants of the decision of the Employer.
 The Union may discuss with the Employer the reasons for their decision.
-These discussions are without prejudice to further action under the grievance procedure, and the Employer will on request provide a written statement setting out the reasons for not promoting the senior applicant. - g) If the senior applicant is not selected, they shall have the right to appeal against the Employer's decision through the grievance procedure.
+These discussions are without prejudice to further action under the grievance procedure, and the Employer will on request provide a written statement setting out the reasons for not promoting the senior applicant.

+- g) An employee who has been interviewed may request feedback from Human Resources and/or the department representative with regard to their strengths and weaknesses as revealed by the results of the interview. - h) If the senior applicant is not selected, they shall have the right to appeal against the Employer's decision through the grievance procedure.
 Any other employee who made application for the position and who is senior to the selected candidate may also make such an appeal.
 An applicant who has not completed the initial probationary period shall not have the right of grievance.
-Employees who have not completed the subsequent probationary period in their new position shall only have the right of grievance on jobs that are a promotion (higher pay range). - h) All grievance appeals to be heard under this Article shall be filed with the Employer within ten (10) business days of the date on which the Employer informed the employee of their selection under Article 10.
+Employees who have not completed the subsequent probationary period in their new position shall only have the right of grievance on jobs that are a promotion (higher pay range). - i) All grievance appeals to be heard under this Article shall be filed with the Employer within ten (10) business days of the date on which the Employer informed the employee of their selection under Article 10.
+If the Union requires additional time before filing a grievance, a request made within the ten (10) business days for additional time will not be unreasonably denied.
+The Parties recognize the need for selection grievance processes to be expedited to the extent reasonably possible. - j) Employees not appointed to positions for which they are interviewed for will be notified in writing when they have been deemed unsuccessful in the process. - 10.4.4 When an employee has failed to pass an interview for the same position two times in a row within a six (6) month period, they shall wait six (6) months from the date of the last unsuccessful interview before applying for that position unless they can demonstrate and provide written proof to Human Resources for review by the Selection Panel that they have achieved the required competencies for the position.